globalbrain/sefirot/docs/components/table.md

 })
 ```

 The `columns` key may contain several more options.
-We'll go through them on the later section of this page.
+We'll go through them in the later section of this page.

-Next, define `records` key with the data you would like to display.
-The key for the each record must match the key of the `columns` property else it gtes ignored.
+Next, define the `records` key with the data you would like to display.
+The key for each record must match the key of the `columns` property else it gets ignored.

 ```ts
 import { useTable } from '@globalbrain/sefirot/lib/composables/Table'